adelphi-ed-tech/au-courses/content/philosophy-of-tech.md

-% Philosophy of technology
-% Matthew X. Curinga
-  Aaron Hung
-  Elizabeth de Freitas
+---
+layout: base
+title: "Philosophy of technology"
+author:
+    - "Matthew X. Curinga"
+    - "Aaron Hung"
+    - "Elizabeth de Freitas"
+---

 <!-- **********************
     * This syllabus was created for